God Save the Gypsy King: Tyson Fury wins TKO7, claims heavyweight title

 “I hit him with a clean right that dropped him, and he got back up.
 He is a warrior.
 He will be back.
 He will be champion again.
 But I will say, the king has returned to the top of the throne.”

 Fury didn’t disappoint the partisan British fans packing the arena.
 “I said I’d sing a song tonight,” inviting fans to sing along as he serenaded them with one of his favorites, “American Pie” by Don McLean.
-They gladly joined in.
+They joined in at full volume.

 Wilder: ‘Ready to go out on my shield’